Zoom - Access, download, and join meetings

 There are a number of ways you may be invited to join a Zoom Meeting, either in or outside of the LMS:

-- Zoom area in Canvas - If your subject coordinator has created Zoom sessions through your Canvas subject, you will see a link to Zoom in your subject navigation menu.
+- Zoom area in the LMS - If your subject coordinator has created Zoom sessions through your LMS subject, you will see a link to Zoom in your subject navigation menu.
 Locate the appropriate session by matching the Start Time, Topic, and Meeting ID number (if provided to you).

 - Invitation with link to meeting - Alternatively, you may be sent a unique URL to join the Zoom meeting from your subject coordinator in an announcement or through another page in the LMS.
 This link is all you need to join your session at the scheduled time.

 - Meeting ID - You may be sent an invite to Join a Meeting with a Meeting ID (e.g. 123-456-789) directly through Zoom.